There’s a specific word that gets tossed around all too casually whenever an established artist releases new work.

 “Chromakopia” embodies all of what makes Tyler unique as an artist and harkens back to his roots, but the end product is a mixed, messy bag as a result.

 As a fan, one of my favorite aspects of Tyler’s discography is the fact that I’m able to hear him grow older and evolve throughout the years.
-Starting with “Goblin,” Tyler’s first few projects were unabashedly raw.
+Starting with “Bastard,” Tyler’s first few projects were unabashedly raw.
 Harsh words and noisy instrumentals immediately separated himself as a powerful voice, even if the music itself isn’t gorgeous.

 He’s never been afraid to share how he feels or embody a persona that seems to go too far.
 One of my favorite songs of his, “Sarah,” is perverse and extreme, but the snappy beat and overwhelming energy that he brings to the track is infectious.
 Even though the subject matter is taboo, he’s willing to go there, and his audience doesn’t seem to mind since the song is just that good.